richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 **October**

 - *Steppenwolf* - Hermann Hesse
-- *Journey to the end of the night* - Louis-Ferdinand Céline
+- *Journey to the End of the Night* - Louis-Ferdinand Céline

 ### 2018